New England New State Movement: New state agitation

 The first separatist agitation occurred during colonial times at the time of the separation of Queensland from NSW.
 While this was followed by outbreaks of agitation, these remained sporadic.
 Well-organised 'Separation Leagues' existed at both Glen Innes and Grafton in the late 1880s, but did not make progress.

 This changed in the twentieth century.
 Agitation began again at Grafton towards the end of the First World War led by Earle Page, a local doctor and later a prominent politician, rising to caretaker Prime Minister of Australia.
 This was picked up a little later by Victor Thompson, editor of the Tamworth Northern Daily Leader who launched a sustained newspaper campaign that involved papers as far south as Cessnock in the lower Hunter.
 This led to the creation of a formal movement.
 In 1922 a formal request to the Commonwealth was made by the lower house to establish a new state in northern New South Wales.
 One outcome was the 1924 Cohen Royal Commission into New States.

 The Cohen Commission ruled against the movement and it went into decline, resurging at the start of the Great Depression.
 This forced another Royal Commission, the Nicholas Commission.
 While this recommended in favour, the movement was again in decline as economic conditions improved.

 Agitation started again at the end of the Second World War and this time was sustained by permanent staff.
 In 1953, 21 councils defied the state government and held unofficial referendum on the issue of a new state.
 The people voted overwhelmingly in favour of the referendum.
 In 1961 the movement launched Operation Seventh State, raising over AU£100,000.
 This allowed more staff and greater agitation.

+There were some practical issues, identified by the Nicholas Royal Commission that provided compelling arguments for the inclusion of Newcastle; these were that the new state would benefit from a major port, that the railway network in the region was centered on Newcastle and excluding it would lead to problems associated with the administration of the railways, and that, under the original proposal, Newcastle would have been separated from Chichester Dam, its main water supply source.
+However, as the 1967 referendum later would demonstrate, support for remaining in New South Wales was strongest in Newcastle and its surrounding areas, in the more densely populated south of the proposed new state.